Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 ## 🌟 Credits
 - [@shiecldk](https://github.com/shiecldk) for their continued contributions and work in the original [Zenbook Pro Duo 15" (UX582) OpenCore configuration and guide](https://github.com/shiecldk/ASUS-ZenBook-Pro-Duo-15-OLED-UX582-Hackintosh) that inspired this project.
 - [@UsedDiscord](https://github.com/UsedDiscord) for their contributions and direction helping investigate screenpad and trackpad functionality.
+- [@1Revenger](https://github.com/1Revenger1) for their contributions in fixing trackpad buttons and multi-touchscreen inputs in VoodooI2CHID.
-- [@wern-apfel](https://github.com/wern-apfel) for their contribution helping to enable ATKD WMI functionality.
+- [@wern-apfel](https://github.com/wern-apfel) for their contributions helping to enable ATKD WMI functionality.